"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Characteristics of the substance Formoterol

-Bronchodilator (beta 2 -adrenomimetic).
+Bronchodilator (beta 2 adrenergic agonist).

 Pharmacology

-pharmachologic effect- bronchodilating, adrenomimetic.
+pharmachologic effect- bronchodilator, adrenomimetic.

-The main side effects of inhaled beta 2 -adrenergic agonists are the result of excessive activation of systemic beta-adrenergic receptors.
-The most common side effects in adults and adolescents include skeletal muscle tremors and seizures, insomnia, tachycardia, hypokalemia, and hyperglycemia.
+The main side effects of inhaled beta 2 -adrenergic agonists are the result of excessive activation of systemic beta adrenergic receptors.
+The most common side effects in adults and adolescents include skeletal muscle tremors and seizures, insomnia, tachycardia, hypokalemia and hyperglycemia.

 Clinical researches